DrKenReid/global-temperature-analysis/docs/data_processing_pipeline.md

    - Output: Prepared R environment for subsequent steps.

 2. **Data Download**
-   - Script: `data_downloader.R`
+   - Function: `download_data()` in `utils.R`
    - Purpose: Downloads raw data files from NOAA's website if they don't already exist.
    - Output: Raw .asc and .nc files in the `../data/raw/` directory.

 3. **Data Conversion**
-   - Script: `data_converter.R`
+   - Function: `convert_data()` in `utils.R`
    - Purpose: Converts raw data files into CSV format.
    - Output:
      - `combined_time_series.csv`: Processed time series data.
      - `gridded_data.csv`: Processed gridded data.

-4. **Database Setup and TimeSeries Import**
+4. **Database Setup**
+   - Function: `setup_database()` in `utils.R`
-   - Script: `1_setup_database_and_timeseries.sql`
+   - Script: `setup_database.sql`
-   - Purpose: Creates the database schema and imports time series data.
+   - Purpose: Creates the database schema and tables.
-   - Output: Populated TimeSeries table in the database.
+   - Output: Empty tables in the database (TimeSeries, GriddedData, ExplorationResults).

-5. **Prepare Gridded Data Staging**
-   - Script: `2_prepare_gridded_data_staging.sql`
-   - Purpose: Prepares a staging table for gridded data import.
+5. **Data Import**
-   - Output: Empty GriddedDataStaging table in the database.
+   - Function: `import_data()` in `utils.R`

-6. **Import Gridded Data**
-   - Script: `import-gridded-data.ps1`
-   - Purpose: Imports the large gridded dataset into the staging table.
+   - Purpose: Imports processed CSV data into the database tables.
-   - Output: Populated GriddedDataStaging table.
+   - Output: Populated TimeSeries and GriddedData tables.

-7. **Process Gridded Data**
+6. **Data Processing**
-   - Script: `3_process_gridded_data.sql`
+   - Script: `process_data.sql`
-   - Purpose: Processes the staged gridded data and populates the final GriddedData table.
+   - Purpose: Processes the imported data, creating aggregated and derived tables.
-   - Output: Populated GriddedData table and dropped GriddedDataStaging table.
+   - Output: Populated ProcessedTimeSeries and ProcessedGriddedData tables.

-8. **Data Exploration**
+7. **Data Exploration**
-   - Script: `4_data_exploration.sql`
+   - Script: `explore_data.sql`
-   - Purpose: Performs initial data analysis and generates summary statistics.
+   - Purpose: Performs data analysis and generates summary statistics.
-   - Output: Various query results stored in the ExplorationResults table.
+   - Output: Various query results for temperature trends, hottest/coldest years, and temperature changes by latitude.

-9. **Verification**
-   - Scripts: `5_verify_data_processing.sql`, `6_verify_data_exploration.sql`
+8. **Diagnostics**
+   - Script: `run_diagnostics.sql`
-   - Purpose: Verifies the integrity and completeness of the processed data and exploration results.
+   - Purpose: Runs diagnostic queries to verify data integrity and completeness.
-   - Output: Verification reports with table statistics and sample data.
+   - Output: Diagnostic results for ProcessedGriddedData and ProcessedTimeSeries tables.

 ## Execution

-The entire pipeline is orchestrated by the `runner.R` script, which calls each of these steps in sequence.
+The entire pipeline is orchestrated by the `runner.R` script, which calls each of these steps in sequence using the `run_pipeline_step()` function.

 ## Notes

 - Ensure all environment variables are properly set before running the pipeline:
   - SQL_SERVER_NAME
   - SQL_DATABASE_NAME
-  - SQL_TABLE_NAME
   - VERBOSE
 - The pipeline is designed to be idempotent, meaning it can be run multiple times without duplicating data.
-- Always check the logs and verification reports after running the pipeline to ensure successful processing.
+- Always check the logs after running the pipeline to ensure successful processing.
 - The pipeline includes error handling and logging at various stages to help diagnose issues.
-- PowerShell scripts are used for certain operations, ensure PowerShell is available and properly configured.
+- Progress bars are implemented for long-running tasks to provide visual feedback on the pipeline's progress.